yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 #### Q. I need to minimize the installation size.
 Can I use a shared folder on a server to store part of the installation?

 Yes.
 You can manually set the registry settings shown above to point both java and XAP to a shared folder on a remote server.
-(!)
-In such scenarios, the shared folder that contains XAP must be mapped as a network drive.
+{% exclamation %} In such scenarios, the shared folder that contains XAP must be mapped as a network drive.
 XAP will fail to load if a network path is used (e.g. server\share).

 # Using GAC (Global Assembly Cache)